-As required by ISA (UK&I) 260 and other ISAs specifying communication requirements, we must tell you significant findings from the audit and other matters if they are significant to your oversight of the Authority's financial reporting process.
+As required by ISA (UK&I) 260 and other ISAs specifying communication requirements, we must tell you significant findings from the audit and other matters if they are significant to your oversight of the Council's financial reporting process.
 They include the following:

-- Significant qualitative aspects of accounting practices including accounting policies, accounting estimates and financial statement disclosures; - Any significant difficulties encountered during the audit; - Any significant matters arising from the audit that were discussed with management; - Written representations we have requested; - Expected modifications to the audit report; - Any other matters significant to overseeing the financial reporting process; - Related parties; - External confirmations; - Going concern; and - Consideration of laws and regulations.
+- Significant qualitative aspects of accounting practices including accounting policies, accounting estimates and financial statement disclosures; - Any significant difficulties encountered during the audit; - Any significant matters arising from the audit that were discussed with management; - Written representations we have requested; - Expected modifications to the audit report; - Any other matters significant to overseeing the financial reporting process; - Findings and issues around the opening balance on initial audits (if applicable); - Related parties; - External confirmations; - Going concern; and - Consideration of laws and regulations.